Pattaya for Digital Nomads

 I dealt with someone who works here precisely once during my stay.
 A guy called Jack met me as I arrived, showed me to the room, and I didn't hear from him or see him again until I checked-out and messaged him to say the room was empty.

-As for the room, it's listed as 26m² which makes it almost half the size of the rooms I've had at G Residence, despite being more expensive.
+As for the room, it's listed as 26m² which makes it almost half the size of the rooms I've stayed in at G Residence, despite being more expensive.
 The use of space for such a small room is both impressive and depressing, cramming a bedroom with double bed, living room and kitchen including a sofa with coffee table and a table and chairs, and a bathroom, all within these 26m.
 As impressive as it is to get all that in, it does feel cramped.

 I had to move the coffee table next to the front door anytime I wanted to exercise, I had to move one of the chairs just so the other could tuck under the table properly and wasn't in the way, and I stored my suitcase upright just so it wasn't taking up too much of the floor.